saili512/GatorCrypt/README.md

 gatordec can also be run in local mode (-l) in which it bypasses the network functionality and simply decrypts a file specified as input.
 It is assumed that the input file (for decryption) ends ".uf", so the output will be the original filename without this additional extension.
 (This is simply the inverse of gatorcrypt).

+On each invocation, gatorcrypt and gatordec will prompt the user for a password.
+This password will be used to securely generate an encryption.
+On encryption, the HMAC is appended to the output, and on decryption it is removed before writing the output.